richardwaters9049/street-group/README.md

 3. Install JavaScript dependencies using npm or yarn: `npm install` or `yarn install`.

--   My project uses bun but npm should still work fine.
+-   My project uses bun but npm will still work fine.

 4. I have included a .env already configured for the project.
 If you wish to use your own database, you can update the.env file with your database credentials.